Frequently Asked Questions

 When and where do you meet?

-The dens meet together as a Pack, typically at the end of a month, to award and celebrate accomplishments.
+The dens meet together as a Pack, typically once a month, to award and celebrate accomplishments.
 Families are encouraged to attend.

 When can I sign up?